The League Mentorship

 Participating students are selected from three public architecture programs: Brooklyn’s New York City College of Technology, Harlem’s Spitzer School of Architecture at City College of New York, and New Jersey’s Michael Graves College of Architecture & Design at Kean University.

-New and returning mentors are required to complete the 2023–24 application form.
+New and returning mentors are required to complete the 2024–25 application form.

-Who is eligible to be a League mentor?
+Who is eligible to be a League Mentor?

-Mentors should be architects or designers based in the New York/New Jersey area with a professional degree in architecture and at least 3 years of professional experience after graduation.
+Mentors should be architects or designers based in the New York/New Jersey area with a professional degree in architecture and at least three years of professional experience after graduation.
 Mentors do not need to be licensed architects.
 People of color, first-generation college alumni, and immigrants are strongly encouraged to apply.

-What are the responsibilities of a League mentor?
+What are the responsibilities of a League Mentor?

-During the course of the academic year, each mentor-student match must meet at least twice per semester—either online or in person—and attend the three mandatory full-cohort events: an orientation in September, a mid-year studio tour in February, and an end-of-year studio tour in June.
+During the course of the academic year, each mentor-student match must meet at least twice per semester—either online or in person—and attend the three mandatory full-cohort events: an orientation in October, a mid-year studio tour in February, and an end-of-year studio tour in June.

-What types of activities do League mentors do with their student matches?
+What types of activities do League Mentors do with their student matches?

-Potential activities include: attending a lecture, visiting a museum, touring the League mentor’s office or project site, exploring the city, attending a student’s studio reviews, providing feedback on a student’s portfolio or resume, preparing for job interviews, and discussing potential career pathways.
+Potential activities include: attending a lecture, visiting a museum, touring the League Mentor’s office or project site, exploring the city, attending a student’s studio reviews, providing feedback on a student’s portfolio or resume, preparing for job interviews, and discussing potential career pathways.

 I am a student interested in mentorship.
-How do I apply to become a League mentee?
+How do I apply to become a League Mentee?

 This program is only open to students currently enrolled in the New York City College of Technology, the Spitzer School of Architecture at City College of New York, or the Michael Graves College of Architecture & Design at Kean University.
 If you are a student at one of these schools, please contact your department chair for more information on how to apply.